lauravochita/Eras-Fadin-Into-Gray-Project/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.

 **Note:** This software is intended for non-commercial research purposes only.
-Any commercial use is prohibited without explicit permission from the author.
-For commercial inquiries, please contact [Author's Contact Information].
+Any commercial use is prohibited.

 By using this software, you agree to acknowledge the author(s) and this repository in any publications or presentations resulting from the use of this software.